 Qualified degree-seeking and certificate-seeking applicants are considered for admission to the college after all official required documents are received and processed by the Admissions and Records Office.
 This also applies to transfer and readmitting students.
+All

-All TBR placement or ACT testing requirements also must be met before students are formally accepted.
+TBR placement or ACT testing requirements also must be met before students are formally accepted.
 It is solely the students' responsibility to ensure official transcripts and test scores are received by the Admissions and Records Office.

 All the above requirements must be met before non-degree seeking students can change to degree-seeking.
-As of the first day of class, students cannot change to degree-seeking status until the next semester except under extenuating circumstances.
+Contact the Financial Aid Office if you are changing your status and plan to seek any form of financial assistance.